 - where you would like to die.

-You don't have to make any decisions if you don't want to.
-But it can help to think about these things early on as it helps your doctor or nurse plan your care according to your wishes.
-You can also talk to your family about what you want.
-If you change your mind at any time then you can change your plans or cancel them.
+These can be very difficult decisions to think about.
+You don’t have to make any decisions if you don’t want to.
+But if you think about these things early on, it helps your doctor or nurse plan your care according to your wishes.
+They will discuss these issues with you and keep a record of your decisions.
+You can also talk to your family about what you want, and help them understand your wishes.
+If you change your mind at any time, you can change your plans or cancel them.

-Age UK, Marie Curie Cancer Care and NHS Choices have more detailed information about making decisions about your future care.
+Age UK and Compassion in Dying have more information about making decisions about your future care.

 Making a power of attorney

 A lasting power of attorney is a legal document.
-It lets you appoint someone to make decisions on your behalf if you are unable to - for example, if you are unconscious.
-You can appoint one or more people to make decisions about your care and welfare, and/or your finances and property.
+It lets you appoint someone to make decisions on your behalf if you are unable to, for example, if you are unconscious.
+You can appoint one or more people to make decisions for you.
 In the legal paperwork, they are called an attorney.
 They should be someone you trust, like a family member or friend.

-Age UK provide advice and information on making a lasting power of attorney.
+Age UK and Compassion in Dying provide information about making a lasting power of attorney.
 You can find more information and the forms you need to fill in from the GOV.UK website.

-By making a will you can make sure that your property and possessions are passed on according to your wishes.
-If you die without making a will, the state decides who inherits your property.
-You don't need a solicitor to make a will, but using one will make sure that the correct legal processes are followed and your will is valid.
+By making a Will you can make sure that your property and possessions are passed on according to your wishes.
+If you die without making a Will, the state decides who inherits your property.
+You don't need a solicitor to make a Will, but using one makes sure that the correct legal processes are followed and your Will is valid.

 Making a funeral plan

 Some people want to be involved in decisions about their own funeral, such as whether they will be buried or cremated, or what music and readings to have.
 Some people take comfort in making these plans.
 But others prefer not to think about this.